MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

     **Note:** This user also needs `SELECT` privileges on the tables you want to replicate, for the initial table sync.

-1. Set the replica identity value for the tables you want to replicate:
+1. Set the replica identity to `FULL` for the tables you want to replicate:

     ```sql
-    ALTER TABLE repl_table REPLICA IDENTITY DEFAULT;
+    ALTER TABLE repl_table REPLICA IDENTITY FULL;
     ```

     This setting determines the amount of information that is written to the WAL in `UPDATE` and `DELETE` operations.